maduhu/Documentation/DFSP/BulkPayment/README.md

 - The fees must be recorded as a separate row in the ledger

-## 5. Re-sending of funds in case a temporary error is detected
+## Re-sending of Funds in Case a Temporary Error is Detected

 Upon sending bulk payments the system should detect temporary errors and retry sending of funds again to those user.